minanew12/2024-05-pooltogether-judging/README.md

 **nevillehuang**

 @WangSecurity Not as far as I know.

+**10xhash**

+Fixed.
+Now the amount is restricted such that the corresponding fee minted will fall within the mint limit

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

 # Issue M-10: Estimated prize draws in TieredLiquidityDistributor are off due to rounding down when calculating the sum, leading to incorrect prizes